 a Member becomes insolvent or makes any arrangement or composition with that Member’s creditors generally.

 15A.
-The Members may agree unanimously in writing (with the exception of the signatory to be removed) to remove any Member who is a signatory to the Memorandum (save that this provision shall not apply to the Diocesan Board of Education [or insert the name of the relevant Diocesan Umbrella Trust]) provided that it is in the interests of the Company to remove such a Member.
+The Members may agree unanimously in writing (with the exception of the signatory to be removed) to remove any Member who is a signatory to the Memorandum (save that this provision shall not apply to Worcester Diocesan Academies Trust) provided that it is in the interests of the Company to remove such a Member.

-16. The Members with the written consent of the Diocesan Board of Education may agree by passing a special resolution in writing to appoint such additional Members as they think fit and may agree by passing a special resolution in writing to remove any such additional Members provided that such appointment or removal is in the interests of the Company.
+16. The Members with the written consent of Worcester Diocesan Academies Trust may agree by passing a special resolution in writing to appoint such additional Members as they think fit and may agree by passing a special resolution in writing to remove any such additional Members provided that such appointment or removal is in the interests of the Company.

 16A.
-Upon the resignation or removal of any Member (including a signatory to the Memorandum) other than the Diocesan Board of Education [or insert the name of the relevant Diocesan Umbrella Trust] or a member appointed by [insert name of any other Church of England appointing body included at 12], the Members shall appoint (by majority) a replacement Member if required to ensure that the number of Members appointed to represent the interests of Church of England shall not exceed 25% of the total number of Members.
+Upon the resignation or removal of any Member (including a signatory to the Memorandum) other than Worcester Diocesan Academies Trust, the Members shall appoint (by majority) a replacement Member if required to ensure that the number of Members appointed to represent the interests of Church of England shall not exceed 25% of the total number of Members.

 16B.
-If the number of Members appointed to represent the interests of the Church of England is less than 25% of the total number of Members then the Diocesan Board of Education [or insert the name of the relevant Diocesan Umbrella Trust] may appoint an additional Member provided that the total proportion of Members appointed to represent the interests of the Church of England does not exceed 25% of the total number of Members.
+If the number of Members appointed to represent the interests of the Church of England is less than 25% of the total number of Members then Worcester Diocesan Academies Trust may appoint an additional Member provided that the total proportion of Members appointed to represent the interests of the Church of England does not exceed 25% of the total number of Members.

 17. Every person nominated to be a Member of the Company shall either sign a written consent to become a Member or sign the register of Members on becoming a Member.